5 min. to read.

 In these words, Jesus referenced scripture most in that room would have been familiar with (Daniel 7:13-14): “I saw in the night visions, and behold, with the clouds of heaven there came one like a son of man, and he came to the Ancient of Days and was presented before him.
 And to him was given dominion and glory and a kingdom, and all peoples, nations, and languages should serve him; his dominion is an everlasting dominion, which shall not pass away, and his kingdom one that shall not be destroyed.”

 That did the trick.
 Blasphemy was a capital crime, and those words from Jesus were a direct claim of divinity.
 Jesus said the words himself in front of the Sanhedrin, which meant they could all stand as witnesses.
 Done and done.

 In this moment, the paradox of power shows itself.
 Who was really in control?
 The Sanhedrin had all the power.
-They were the rulers who could make decisions of life and death.
-They had arrested Jesus and brought him here by force.
+They could make decisions of life and death.
+They had arrested Jesus.
 And yet, with all their resources, they couldn’t convict Jesus.
 He was only convicted because he chose to give them what they needed.
 Who was really in control?

 Even Christians fall into this.
 Our pursuit of power is worse because we justify it under the banner of doing good, spreading the gospel, and building Christ’s kingdom.
 Because we consider this the ultimate good, we start to think we can justify any means to get there.
 In this way, we pervert Christ’s mission and become just one more group trying to take control, building a self-serving empire.